-In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606).
+In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers (Topic 606).
 ASU 2014-09 is based on the principle that revenue is recognized to depict the transfer of goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 ASU 2014-09 also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments and assets recognized from costs incurred to obtain or fulfill a contract.
-ASU 2014-09 was originally effective in the first quarter of 2017, but in April 2015 the SEC issued a proposal to defer the effective date to the first quart of 2018.
+ASU 2014-09 was originally effective for us in the first quarter of 2017, but in July 2015 the FASB approved a proposal to defer the effective date to the first quarter of 2018.
 Under this proposal, early adoption is permitted as of the original effective time period of first quarter of 2017 and requires either a retrospective or a modified retrospective approach to adoption.
 The Company has not yet selected a transition method and is currently evaluating the effect that the updated standard will have on its consolidated financial statements and related disclosures.